Hartvig Nissen School

 The school was located at the address Rosenkrantz' Gade 7 from 1849 to 1860 and at the address Øvere Voldgade 15 from 1860 to 1899.
 Then-owner-headmaster Bernhard Pauss moved the school to its current address, Niels Juels gate 56, and commissioned the construction of the current school building which was completed in 1899.
 In 1991 the school also acquired the building of its former neighbours Frogner School and Haagaas School at Niels Juels gate 52.

 The TV series Skam was centered on the school.
+The then relatively new progressive girls' school is also referenced in the 1862 play Love's Comedy by Henrik Ibsen.

 History

 It was established in 1849 by Hartvig Nissen and was originally a private girls' school, named Nissen's Girls' School (Nissens Pigeskole, later changed to the modern spelling Nissens Pikeskole).
 The school was privately owned, usually by its headmasters, until it was sold to Christiania Municipality in 1918.
 Nissen's Girls' School was the first institution in Norway to offer examen artium—the university entrance exam—for women.
 Then-owner Bernhard Cathrinus Pauss also established the first tertiary education for women in Norway, a women's teacher's college named Nissen's Teachers' College (Nissens Lærerinneskole).

 Nissen's Girls' School mainly served the higher bourgeoisie, and was one of three leading private higher schools in Oslo, alongside Frogner School and Vestheim School.
 Due to its location in the wealthy borough of Frogner and also because few working-class Norwegians attended gymnasium before the "education revolution" that started in the 1960s, it remained a school of choice for pupils from affluent families also after it was acquired by the municipality, although today, it has pupils from all parts of Oslo and with more diverse backgrounds.
-Its alumni include two members of the Norwegian Royal Family, Princess Ragnhild and Princess Astrid.
+Its alumni include two members of the Norwegian royal family, Princess Ragnhild and Princess Astrid.

 From 1860 to 1899, the school was located in a building in Øvre Vollgate 15 in central Oslo.
 The current school building in Niels Juels gate 56 was commissioned by then-owner Bernhard Cathrinus Pauss in 1897, designed by Hartvig Nissen's son, architect Henrik Nissen, and built by Harald Kaas.
-The school was opened for boys in 1955 and it changed its name to the current one in 1963.
-In 1970, it also acquired the buildings of its neighbour, the former Frogner School.
+The girls' school gradually became a co-educational school from the mid-1950s, after four boys were admitted in 1955 alongside hundreds of girls.
+Nissen's Girls' School changed its name to Nissen School in 1957 and to Hartvig Nissen School in 1963.
+In 1991, it also acquired the buildings of its neighbour, the former Frogner School and the former Frogner Trade School.
 The school is famous for its focus on theatre, having many actors among its alumni.
 It was also the first school in Norway to introduce a pupil's council, in 1919.